BUEC500C1/news-analyzer-primnp/README.md

     * 3.140.234.103:8008/newsfeedig --> FOR NEWS FEED INGESTER
     * 3.140.234.103:8080/nlp --> FOR TEXT NLP ANALYSIS

+* Multiprocessing has not been implemented due to time constraints.

 ## Past Timeline
 ### 02/20/2021
 **Homework 2 Phase 1** are in different modules folder.
 Each folder consists of readme, python file, python test file.